Wheaton station (Washington Metro)

 Wheaton station is a Washington Metro station in Montgomery County, Maryland on the Red Line.
 The station serves the suburb of Wheaton, and is located at the intersection of Georgia Avenue (Maryland Route 97) and Reedie Drive.
 The station contains 230 ft escalators, which are the longest set of single-span escalators in the Western Hemisphere.

-Service at Wheaton began on September 22, 1990, and it was the northeastern end of the Red Line for nearly eight years, until the Glenmont station opened in July 1998.
+Service at Wheaton began on September 22, 1990, and it was the northeastern end of the Red Line for nearly eight years, until Glenmont opened in July 1998.